Spanish Americans: 2020

 In 2020, 866,356 people identified with "Spanish origin", making them the eleventh largest Hispanic group residing in the United States.
 This number includes people whose ancestors immigrated directly or indirectly from Spain.

+Marco Rubio, U.S. senator from Florida, in a 2026 speech said he was of Spanish and Italian heritage & mentioned ancestors from Seville, Spain.

 Political participation

 With the outbreak of the Spanish Civil War in 1936 a number of intellectual political refugees found asylum in the United States.
 Supporters of the overthrown Spanish Republic, which had received aid from the Soviet Union while under attack from Nationalist forces, were sometimes incorrectly identified with communism, but their arrival in the United States well before the "red scare" of the early 1950s spared them the worst excesses of McCarthyism.
 Until the end of the dictatorship in Spain in 1975 political exiles in the United States actively campaigned against the abuses of the Franco regime.

 Place names of Spanish origin

 This is a partial list only.

 Aviles Street in the St. Augustine Town Plan Historic District, claims to be the oldest street in the nation.

 Albuquerque was founded by Don Francisco Cuervo y Valdez.

 Some Spanish place names in the U.S. include: